 How to Deduct Legal and Professional Fees for Business

-Use your business checking account or business credit card for the business portion and your personal funds for the personal portion.
+Use your business checking account or business credit card to pay for the business portion and your personal account for the personal portion.

 If the business and personal work are not so easily separated, you should estimate what percentage of the work is business-related, and pay only that percentage from your business account.

 If you pay legal fees or other fees to professionals to help you with the purchase of a business asset (like a building or other property), you can't deduct these costs under the "legal and professional fees" category.
-You must include these fees in the cost of the business asset, which is then capitalized.
+You must include these fees in the cost of the business asset, which is then capitalized and depreciated over time.

 - Cost of hiring an accountant or consultant to set up your business accounting system and recordkeeping system

-- Cost for an attorney to help you register your business legal entity with your state
+- Cost for an attorney to help you register your legal entity with your state

 - Cost for an attorney to set up your corporate records and prepare your bylaws, if you are starting as a corporation